Prevention of Substance Use Disorders

 Adjustment of Family and Social Environments

-The family environment is a key area for prevention.
-Parents should cultivate open communication habits to avoid increasing adolescent rebelliousness through threats or blame.
-When establishing family rules, it is beneficial to incorporate reward mechanisms, such as arranging outdoor activities as positive reinforcement after completing homework.
-The choice of social circles is also crucial; it is advisable to reduce contact with high-risk groups and encourage participation in positive collective activities.
+The family environment is a key prevention arena.
+Parents should foster open communication habits and avoid threats or blame that may increase rebellious behaviors in adolescents.
+When establishing family rules, incorporate positive reinforcement, such as outdoor activities after completing homework.
+Social circle selection is also critical; it is advisable to reduce contact with high-risk groups and encourage participation in positive group activities.

 Lifestyle Adjustments